-The Dell S2719DGF is an excellent 27″ 1440p 144Hz 1ms gaming monitor for the money.
-It offers a mediocre image quality but a flawless performance with plenty of premium features such as 155Hz, ergonomic design, and rich connectivity options.
+The Dell S2719DGF is an excellent 27″ 1440p 144Hz 1ms gaming monitor.
+While it offers a mediocre image quality, it has flawless performance with plenty of premium features such as 155Hz overclock, ergonomic design, and rich connectivity options.

 The Dell S2719DGF is a 2019 27″ 1440p 144Hz 1ms gaming monitor.
 In comparison to the older similar TN models, it introduces a couple of new features such as an overclockable refresh rate to 155Hz and delivers premium quality at an affordable price.

 You get the standard contrast ratio of 1,000:1, a peak brightness of 350-nits, 160°/170° viewing angles, a 1ms response time speed, and true 8-bit color depth for 16.7 million colors and standard sRGB gamut.